 DAY 22

-CHRIST IS BORN IN A MANAGER
+CHRIST IS BORN IN A MANGER

 So Joseph went also, He went from the town of Nazareth in Galilee to Judea.
 That is where Bethlehem, the town of David, was.
 Joseph went there because he belonged to the family line of David.
 He went there with Mary to be listed.
 Mary was engaged to him.
 She was expecting a baby.